Collaboration Promotes Group Resilience in Multi-Agent RL: Measuring Group Resilience

 \section{Measuring Group Resilience}

 We aim to promote the ability of a group to adapt to random perturbations in their environment.
-We refer to this ability as {\em resilience}, and formally define it below.
-We will then suggest promoting group resilience by facilitating collaboration.
+We refer to this ability as {\em group resilience} and formally define it below.
+Our definition explicitly quantifies the group's adaptive capacity, i.e., the extent of performance recovery following unexpected perturbations.
+We will then explore our hypothesis on promoting group resilience by facilitating collaboration.

-To measure group resilience we take inspiration from the field of multi-agent robotics.
-Specifically, the work of \cite{Saulnier2017} aims to produce a control policy that allows a team of mobile robots to achieve desired performance in the presence of faults and attacks on individual members of the group.
-Accordingly, a group of robots achieves \emph{resilient consensus} if the cooperative robots' performance is in some desired range, even in the presence of up to a bounded number of non-cooperative robots.
+To measure group resilience, we take inspiration from the field of multi-agent robotics.
+Specifically, the work of~\cite{saulnier_resilient_2017} aims to produce a control policy that allows a team of mobile robots to achieve desired performance in the presence of faults and attacks on individual group members.
+Accordingly, a group of robots achieves \emph{resilient consensus} if the cooperative robots' performance remains in some desired range, even in the presence of a bounded number of non-cooperative robots.

-Similarly to the definition above, we want \emph{group resilience} to mean that if an environment undergoes an unexpected (but somehow bounded-in-magnitude) perturbation, agents can still achieve a fixed fraction of their original performance.
-However, we are interested in changes in the environment, rather than in the other agents, thus taking into consideration any kind of change that may occur in the environment.
-Accordingly, our definition of resilience is with regard to a distance measure $\distMeasure(\MDP, \MDP^{'})$ that quantifies the magnitude of the change between an original MDP $\MDP$ and the modified MDP $\MDP^{'}$.
-It also relies on a utility measure $\utilityFuncGroup(\MDP)$, quantifying the performance of a group of agents in a given environment (e.g., total reward).
-Given these two user-specified measures, we require that a perturbation that results in an environment that is within a bounded distance $K$ from the original environment, will result in a decrease in performance by a factor of at most some constant $C_K$.\footnote{Notice that this is similar to the classical $\epsilon$-$\delta$-definition of the continuity of a function.}
+Similarly, we define \emph{group resilience} as the ability of agents to maintain at least a fixed fraction of their original performance when the environment undergoes an unexpected perturbation bounded in magnitude.
+Unlike resilience to adversarial agents, our definition explicitly addresses changes in the environment itself, implicitly accounting for the corresponding changes in agents' observations and experiences.
+Formally, our definition relies on (i) a distance measure $\distMeasure(\MDP, \MDP')$ quantifying the magnitude of change between an original MDP $\MDP$ and a perturbed MDP $\MDP'$, and (ii) the utility measure that quantifies group performance.
+Given these measures, we require that any perturbed environment within a bounded distance $\pertBound$ from the original environment results in decreased performance by at most a constant factor $C_\pertBound$\footnote{Note the similarity to the classical $\epsilon$-$\delta$ continuity definition.}.